Mikubill/sd-webui-controlnet/README.md

 * (Windows) (NVIDIA: Ampere) 4gb - with `--xformers` enabled, and `Low VRAM` mode ticked in the UI, goes up to 768x832

-### CFG Based ControlNet (Experimental)

-The original ControlNet applies control to both conditional (cond) and unconditional (uncond) parts.
-Enabling this option will make the control only apply to the cond part.
-Some experiments indicate that this approach improves image quality.

-To enable this option, tick `Enable CFG-Based guidance for ControlNet` in the settings.

-Note that you need to use a low cfg scale/guidance scale (such as 3-5) and proper weight tuning to get good result.

 ### Guess Mode (Non-Prompt Mode, Experimental)

 Guess Mode is CFG Based ControlNet + Exponential decay in weighting.